kubatruhlar/AFNetworking-RetryPolicy/README.md

 - You can also turn on the logging in the category to see what happens (`kDebugLoggingEnabled = true`).

 ## Author and credit
-- This library is open-sourced by [Jakub Truhlar](http://kubatruhlar.cz).
+- This library is open-sourced and maintained by [Jakub Truhlar](http://kubatruhlar.cz).
 - Based on [@shaioz](https://github.com/shaioz) solution.
 - AFNetworking is owned and maintained by the [Alamofire Software Foundation](http://alamofire.org).